Cris7777/MSiA423-Project-Repo/README.md

 **Vision**:

-The project provides a tool for virtual soccer teams founders to find  To predict player scores based on different attributes and enable users find players right for their virtual soccer teams.
+The project provides a tool for virtual soccer teams founders to find players right for their teams.

 **Mission**: